adrian-griffin/cargoport/README.md

 - For initial binary compilation, Go is needed
 - Rsync is needed for remote transfer on both nodes
-- Tar is needed on the system to allow compression and to restore completed backups

 ### go
 Cargoport should be compiled from raw sourcecode, and as such Go will need to be installed on your machine to build into an executable binary.

-For more detailed instructions, please visit Go's documentation for installation instructions, here: https://go.dev/doc/install
+These instructions should get ya through it, but for more detailed instructions, please visit Go's documentation for installation instructions, here: https://go.dev/doc/install
 ```shell
 # Create go dir and build dirs, wget go version tar.gz
 ·> cd ~